 62. On average, a person spends 2 weeks kissing in his entire life.

-63. Blondes grow beards faster than brunettes.
+63. Blondes grow a beard faster than brunettes.

 64. Leukocytes in the human body live 2–4 days, and erythrocytes - 3–4 months.